Christ Church, New Brunswick, New Jersey: The Modern Era

 Stowe's immediate successor, Charles Gomph Newbery, came to Christ Church from All Saints Church in Princeton, but only remained three years (1966–69).
 Reflecting the liturgical changes that were occurring elsewhere in the church, Fr.
 Newbery instituted a number of changes in the worship space.
 A freestanding altar was installed, and the semi-circular choir stalls were built in the chancel.
 The Clarke Chapel was established, and the old altar moved there.
 The sacristy was also added.
 The current shape of the church is attributable to him.
 Given the social upheavals of the day, he also established an outreach to the neighborhood, beginning an English as a Second Language program.

-The Rev. Joan Fleming became Rector in 1993.
+The Rev. Joan Fleming served as Rector from 1993 until 2004.
+She exercised a regular ministry of parish visitation, and deliberately extended invitations to all, Black and white alike.
+She initiated the first Black Heritage Celebration in 1994—a tradition that continues to this day.
+She also created programming to address the heritage of all, Italian Night, International Night.
+Her diocesan initiative, "Unlearning Racism," was first offered at Christ Church.
 Under her leadership, Mark Trautman was engaged as Director of Music in 1994 and served until 2010.
 He incorporated jazz and gospel music, introduced the Lift Every Voice and Sing II Hymnal in 2006, and developed a full-time choral program that included annual concerts, Evensongs, Interfaith choral concerts involving city churches, as well as the Muslim and Jewish community, and many other events; he also commissioned the church's Richards, Fowkes and Company organ in 1997.
 Under Trautman's leadership, the choir sang at the State Theatre in New Brunswick in 2008 and 2009 with the New Brunswick Chamber Orchestra.

 In 2001, the Richards, Fowkes and Company delivered its opus 12 organ to Christ Church.
 It is one of the most significant mechanical action pipe organs in the northeast, and is used regularly by the organ students from the Mason Gross School of the Arts at Rutgers, the State University of New Jersey.
 Recitalists from around the world have praised the instrument, and it has been recorded on a compact disc by Aart Bergwerff, organist from the Netherlands.